 Understanding Jewish civilization in a broad sense to include aspects of history, religion, and literature, this course offers a selective survey of Jewish communities and their cultural productions from antiquity to the present.
 We will start with the ancient Israelites and the Hebrew Bible, and then move on to the major groups of Second Temple Judaism; the classical rabbis and their literature; and the Jewish communities of the medieval worlds of Islam and Christendom.
 The last third of the semester will be dedicated to the Jewish experience in modern Europe, the US, and Israel.
 We will get to know some of the major literary works that Jews produced and studied and learn to understand them as both expressions of Jewish identity and responses to specific historical circumstances.
 The course, furthermore, aims to challenge widespread stereotypes of Jewish history, such as its “lachrymose conception” (Salo W. Baron) as a mere series of suffering and persecution.
 By contrast, we will investigate when and how Jews were actors in their own right and actively engaged with other cultures, religions, and social groups.
 Prior study or knowledge of Judaism is not a prerequisite for taking this course.

-This course is a survey of selected Jewish communities in the Muslim world, their social, cultural, and intellectual history from the rise of Islam (seventh century CE) to the Imperial age (19th century).
+This course is a survey of selected Jewish communities in the Muslim world, their social, cultural, and intellectual history from the rise of Islam (seventh century CE) to the height of European imperialism (nineteenth century).
 At the same time, it will contextualize these communities within Islamic history and culture at large.
-Inter alia, it seeks to answer the questions of what enabled Jews to participate with Muslims in what has been described as a symbiotic relationship, and what were the causes of conflict.
+Inter alia, it seeks to answer questions such as: What enabled Jews to participate with Muslims in what has been described as a symbiotic relationship; and what were the causes of conflict and strife?

-Topics include: the Prophet Muḥammad and the Jews of Arabia; the legal status of religious minorities under Islam; the spread of rabbinic Judaism under the Abbasid caliphs; international trade and Jewish scholarship in medieval Egypt; the flourishing of Jewish civilization in Muslim Spain (al-Andalus); Sephardic migrations to and Ladino culture in the Ottoman Empire; and the rise of Western imperialism and its impact on the Jewish communities of North Africa and the Middle East.
+Topics include: the Prophet Muḥammad and the Jews of Arabia; the legal status of religious minorities under Islam; the spread of rabbinic Judaism under the Abbasid caliphs; international trade and Jewish scholarship in medieval Egypt; the flourishing of Hebrew poetry in Muslim Spain (al-Andalus); Sephardi migrations to and Ladino culture in the Ottoman Empire; and the rise of Western imperialism and its impact on the Jewish communities of North Africa and the Middle East.

-Against this historical background, we will look closely at some of the major Jewish philosophical and poetical works originating in Islamic lands.
-Another important source to be studied will be letters and documents from the Cairo Genizah that shed light on the status of women, the life of the poor, and other aspects of daily life.
-Primary and secondary readings (in translation) will be supplemented by audiovisual materials.
+On this background, we will look closely at some of the major Jewish philosophical and poetical works originating in Muslim-dominated societies.
+Another important source to be studied will be letters and documents from medieval Cairo (Cairo Geniza) that shed light on the history of women, Jewish slave ownership, the life of the poor, and various aspects of daily life in Egypt and the Mediterranean world at large.

 In the public perception, modern Jews divide into two groups: Ashkenazi and Sephardi, or European and Middle Eastern Jews.
 However, this is an oversimplification that does not do justice to the complex history of Jewish identities, which are often multilayered.
 Strictly speaking, Sephardi Jews trace their ancestral lines or cultural heritage to the medieval Iberian Peninsula, present-day Spain and Portugal.
 According to some scholars, Sephardi Judaism did not exist before the general expulsion of Spanish Jewry in 1492 and is the result of their subsequent migrations within the Mediterranean and transatlantic worlds.